 - Being contacted by sponsors that have been following and supporting your cause.

-In most cases, however, nonprofits need to approach potential donors for grants.
+In most cases, however, nonprofits need to approach potential donors for grants (to learn more about a Request for Proposal scenario, check out our RFP Template).
 When reaching out to potential grantmakers and putting together a proposal, you should consider factors like location, grant type, your cause, type of service, and target audience.

 You can hire a professional grant writer to put together your proposal for you, which will then be submitted to the grantmaker.
 The recipient will review it and either approve or deny your grant application.
 If accepted, the funds will be delivered to the nonprofit in a time period stipulated by the grantmaker.